-London Broil, despite what you might find at the local meat market, is not a cut of beef but rather a method of cooking a steak.
-It was one of the first recipes to become popular in early restaurants in the United States and so the name London Broil became synonymous with a cut of meat.
-Where this dish originated is unknown.
-It certainly didn't start in England, where the term "London Broil" has no meaning.
-Culinary legend James Beard believed that this dish started in Philadelphia, but the actual origin is lost to history.
+London broil, despite what you might find at the local meat market, is not a cut of beef.
+Rather it is a method of cooking a steak.
+It was one of the first recipes to become popular in early restaurants in the United States and so the name London broil became synonymous with a cut of meat.
+Where this dish originated is unknown; it certainly didn't start in England, where the term "London broil" has no meaning.
+A London broil is a lean but tough steak that is marinated and then grilled or broiled.

 What Is London Broil?

 Originally London broil was made with flank steak, but over the years, the name has been applied to many other lean, thick cuts of beef, such as top round.
 Generally, you will find London broil being marketed as anything from a 1-inch steak to a 4-inch roast that comes from the sirloin or round sections of beef.
 These cuts all have something in common: They are lean and tend to be tougher.